gplprojects/angularjs/ngViewBuilder/v1.2/ReadMe.txt

 		$ngViewLoader.load('<viewName>', 'viewController', '<viewControllerName>', <skipDynamicRendering>) or
 		$ngViewLoader.load('<viewName>', ['viewController', 'partialController'], '<viewControllerName>', <skipDynamicRendering>)
-	2.4 set panel static conent with in meta data (This will skip rendering children)
+	2.4 set panel static conent with in meta data (This will skip rendering children) 2.5 Moved button handler to base (app.js).
+Only prepareRequest and processResponse will be in view scope.

 /****************************************************************************************************************************************************************/
 List of open sources we use